-There are two different types of cloud based video conferencing.
+There are two different types of cloud-based video conferencing, so remote and hybrid workplaces can stay connected, seamlessly:

 - Person to Person or Person to Many